goutomroy/ticket_world/README.md

 * write more tests
 * Implement avoid one - we can only buy tickets in a quantity that will not leave only 1 ticket
 * Integrate `flower` for celery task monitoring.
+* Lock all rows of reservations of an event during changing a status of single reservation.